Activities

 Nuisance Aquatic Plant Management

-Winter Pond has long battled both invasive plants and nuisance densities of native plants.
+Winter Pond has managed both aquatic invasive plants and nuisance densities of native plants since 2003.
 The high water level this spring allowed FWP to fund another round of treatment while protecting the endangered plants.
 Three years of treatment have achieved important reductions in submerged pond weed and water lily density.
-Aquatic plants that can overwhelm Winter Pond include water lilies, slender naiad, water millfoil, the invasive water chestnut and curly-pondweed.
+Aquatic plants that can overwhelm Winter Pond include water lilies, slender naiad, water milfoil, the invasive water chestnut and curly-pondweed.

-Managing wetland plants that grow along the shoreline and into the pond is also a critical effort for pond habitat and enjoyment.
-Current plants that pose a risk for Winter Pond include Phragmites, Reed Canary Grass, Yellow Flag Iris, and Flowering Bullrush.
+Managing wetland plants that grow along Winter Pond's shoreline is a critical effort for pond ecology and enjoyment.
+Current invasive wetland plants that pose a risk for Winter Pond habitat include Phragmites, Reed Canary Grass, Yellow Flag Iris, and Flowering Bullrush.

 Storm Drains Mapping and Drain Conditions

-Developing and maintaining an inventory of the storm water drainage system in the Winter Pond watershed has assisted the Friends in working with the Town Engineers to upgrade the key catch basins that feed Winter Pond.
+Developing and maintaining an inventory of the storm water drainage system in the Winter Pond watershed has assisted the Friends in working with the Town Engineers to upgrade the key catch basins that drain to Winter Pond.